 Hedging against Electricity Price Volatility

 Electricity prices are subject to continuous fluctuations.
-The degree of these fluctuations is determined by the interplay of supply and demand, which is strongly influenced by the availability of resources, transmission and distribution costs, market competition, fuel costs, climate conditions, government policies and events in the international socio-political environment.
+They are determined by the interplay of supply and demand.
+These forces are strongly influenced by the availability of resources, transmission and distribution costs, market competition, fuel costs, climate conditions, government policies and events in the international socio-political environment.

 We can take the recent energy price spike in the EU as an example.
 The first signs occured in the second half of 2021.
-During the Covid-19 recovery, the supply chain disruptions triggered by the pandemic could not keep up with the demand that had built-up until then.
-Simultaneously, extreme climate conditions like summer heat waves further ramped up electricity demand for cooling and increased pressure on electricity generation capacity.
+During the Covid-19 recovery, the supply chain disruptions triggered by the pandemic could not keep up with the build-up demand.
+At the same time, extreme climate conditions like summer heat waves further ramped up electricity demand for cooling and increased pressure on electricity generation capacity.

 Relying on more flexible power systems becomes a crucial asset in this scenario.
-Indeed, by quickly adjusting supply to sudden demand changes, or viceversa, or by storing energy during periods of low demand and releasing it during periods of peak demand, power systems can effectively and efficiently balance supply and demand of electricity.
-As a result, they shield countries from highly unstable energy prices, including unexpected spikes in electricity costs.
+Power systems can quickly adjust supply to sudden demand changes, or viceversa.
+Or they can rely on batteries that store energy during periods of low demand and release it during periods of peak consumption.
+In this way, power systems effectively and efficiently balance supply and demand of electricity.
+As a result, they shield countries from unexpected spikes in electricity prices.

 Offsetting the Rise in Electricity Demand

-Rising electricity demand threatens electricity security because it poses increasing strain on the power systems.
-As a consequence, this causes grid congestion and potentially leads to power outages or other disruptions in electricity supply.
-In other terms, if electricity demand exceeds the capacity of the power grid to supply it, the grid can become unstable and experience voltage fluctuations, frequency variations, and other critical challenges.
+Rising electricity demand threatens electricity security because it poses increasing strain on the grid.
+If electricity demand exceeds the capacity of the power grid to supply it, the grid can become unstable and experience voltage fluctuations, frequency variations, and other critical challenges.
 These problems can lead to equipment failures, outages, and other disruptions that have potentially significant economic and social impact.
 Additionally, if the power grid becomes overloaded, it might even be more vulnerable to cyber-attacks or other security threats.

 2. Facilitating the Transition to Renewables

 The electricity mix is evolving, with renewables becoming the largest source in the world already by 2030 and solar photovoltaic alone by 2050.
 Concomitantly, the rise of power system flexibility tools, especially battery storage, is correlated to the growing share of solar photovoltaic and wind power.
 Flexibility is essential for a well-functioning green energy transition.
 This is because renewables are sustainable but variable sources of energy.
 Their nature is intermittent as they produce energy at varying intensity levels depending on the time of the day, weather conditions and seasons.
-This increases the variability of the net load and makes it more challenging to consistently supply enough energy to meet demand.
+This increases the variability of the load and makes it more challenging to consistently match supply with demand.

-As a result, renewables like solar photovoltaic and wind bring about exceptional decreases in electricity prices.
-For example, it is estimated that solar PV additions in Europe in 2022, which amounted to 41.4 GW (47% annual growth), saved €10 billion in gas costs.
+More renewables like solar photovoltaic and wind bring about exceptional decreases in electricity prices.
+It is estimated that solar PV additions in Europe in 2022, which amounted to 41.4 GW, saved €10 billion in gas costs.
 The REPowerEU plan aims to increase Europe’s use of renewable energy sources to 45% by 2030, up from the previous target of 40%.
 This would include reaching a 69% share of electricity generation covered by renewables.
 Only shifting the target from 40% to 45% could save the European energy mix €43 billion.
 In total, accomplishing this goal would save Europe €200 billion in gas costs between 2025 and 2030.
 Germany alone would save €49.7 billion, Italy €29.9 billion and the Netherlands €20.2 billion.